-We needed to take a step back and consider whether or not our purpose and values were 1) truly what we aspired to and 2) were still working for us.
+We needed to take a step back and consider whether or not our purpose and cultural values were 1) truly what we aspired to and 2) were still working for us.

-Let’s take a quick look at what we discovered …..
+Let’s take a quick look at what we discovered.

 The Importance of Organizational Culture